By KBB.com Editors

 This exclusive Land Rover standard feature matches up throttle, transmission, anti-lock brakes and ESP programming, by using one of four different computer algorithms that optimize power delivery characteristics, no matter what kind of surface you're driving on – from grass to snow to sand to plain old pavement.

 Excellent Interior Space

-Powering the 2009 Land Rover LR2 is a 3.2-liter DOHC in-line six coupled with a six-speed automatic transmission.
-Shared with Volvo, this compact, all-aluminum engine features a variable intake system, Cam Profile Switching (CPS) and Variable Valve Timing (VVT) that optimize its responsiveness.
+Powering the 2011 Land Rover LR2 is a 3.2-liter DOHC in-line six coupled with a six-speed automatic transmission.
+Shared with former Ford partner Volvo, this compact, all-aluminum engine features a variable intake system, Cam Profile Switching (CPS) and Variable Valve Timing (VVT) that optimize its responsiveness.
 In the LR2 it also receives additional modifications to improve resistance to dust, mud and water intrusions, as well as supplemental oil pan baffling to ensure consistent lubrication when the LR2 is being driven on severe inclines.
 The new six-speed automatic transmission is a solid match, providing both a Sport mode that holds gears longer for quicker acceleration and a CommandShift gate that lets it function like a sequential manual gearbox.

 3.2-liter in-line 6

 230 horsepower @ 6300 rpm